 How Managed Accounts Work (Step-by-Step)

-7. The investor can monitor the activity and the balance of his account at any time.
-If he isn’t pleased, he can revoke the LPOA agreement at anytime
+7. The investor can monitor account activity at any time and revoke the LPOA agreement whenever desired.

 BUY THE BOOK "THE HIDDEN PATTERNS BEHIND 15 FOREX PAIRS" AT AMAZON BOOKS